 Sloan co-founded Sextant Search Partners which was a successful financial services search boutique with offices in New York and San Francisco.
 For ten years she recruited executives in the fields of asset management and private equity.
 Sloan worked closely with management making the leadership and talent decisions as well as with the candidates being considered for selection.
 She led hundreds of searches helping to build teams and partnerships for a diverse roster of top tier clients.

 After achieving her career dream of building a successful executive search firm, Sloan decided to refocus her energy on the part of the business that she enjoyed the most–helping people navigate career transition and talent development.
 For the past decade Sloan has built a robust coaching practice that is differentiated by insight gained from years of experience building teams in asset management and private equity.
 She understands firsthand the priorities of the leaders making the hiring and business decisions.
 Sloan leverages this perspective in her coaching to help clients achieve success.

 Within asset management, Sloan’s experience spans the functional areas of investments, research, fundraising and investor relations, marketing, operations, and general management.
 Her clients are people at family offices, investment management and private equity firms, endowments, foundations, and other allocator platforms.

-Sloan also works with the Stanford Graduate School of Business coaching alumni in financial services.
+Sloan is an alumni career resource for the Stanford Graduate School of Business in financial services.
 Additionally, as a certified Hogan coach, she is trained to administer and interpret their psychometric tests for talent assessment.